ibm-cloud-docs/cephaas/iam_access.md

 {: #assign-access-api}
 {: api}

-For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the API](/docs/account?topic=account-assign-access-resources&interface=api) or the [Create a policy API docs](/apidocs/iam-policy-management#create-policy).
+For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the API](/docs/account?topic=account-assign-access-resources&interface=api){: external} or the [Create a policy API docs](/apidocs/iam-policy-management#create-policy){: external}.
 Role cloud resource names (CRN) in the following table are used to assign access with the API.

 | Role name | Role CRN |